akzorz/Sercomm-API/README.md

 Sercomm supplies cameras to a number of partners - each with a custom firmware.
 It is possible your camera does not have access to all these API calls.

-[![Buy me a coffee](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/edent)
+[![Buy me a coffee](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/edent) All this was done by edent, I meerely forked this for my own safekeeping and to add additional notes.

 ## Accessing The Cameras
 Your camera may have been supplied with a username and password.
 If you do not know what these credentials are, you can reset the camera to its defaults.

+If you have any issues setting values or accessing options, it is because the UI for these is severly out of date.
+Use MS Edge and choose to open the page in IE mode.  (note, the page must be in HTTP, not HTTPS) once complete, you can use the page's funtions.

 ### Process
 * Unplug the power from the camera.